You support children. We support you.

 With a degree in social work – CQSW, DipSW or equivalent – you must be registered with the appropriate professional body and have a variety of post-qualification experience of working with children and families.
 Your experience should cover systemic practice, and you will need an in-depth understanding of legislative and policy frameworks, along with a willingness to learn and develop as a practitioner; being a team player is essential in any social work team.

-In return, we offer an attractive benefits package, a competitive salary and a range of professional development opportunities with exciting of a social care academy and routes for progression.
+In return, we offer an attractive benefits package, a competitive salary and a range of professional development opportunities including the exciting social care academy and routes for progression.
 A new practice framework and integrated working environments, with an ability to explore the breadth of children social care.

 We want the best for the children of Kent, and this can only be delivered as a team effort with everyone playing their part.
 So we’re creating a culture that fosters excellence and collaboration – a place where social workers are empowered to be creative and share ideas and advice.
 And, with Ofsted recently rating our services as “good”, Kent County Council’s Children’s Services teams are working together, stronger than ever, to deliver strengthened services and improved outcomes.